GanapriyaS/Webpage/README.md

 # nature.github.io

-A nature information related website created with use of bootstrap with darkmode in conatact page
+A nature information related website created with use of bootstrap with darkmode in contact page

 Website link:https://ganapriyas.github.io/nature.github.io/